ldl-php/ldl-env-util/README.md

 Examples of some useful use cases of .env:

-- I am on my LOCAL dev environment creating a new feature which notifies users through email, sending emails must be disabled.
+- At my LOCAL dev environment creating a new feature which notifies users through email, sending emails must be disabled.
-- If I am on my LOCAL dev environment, I would like some additional debugging information to be added inside each request.
+- At my LOCAL dev environment, I would like some additional debugging information to be added inside each request.
-- If I am on my LOCAL dev environment, the database password is 123456
+- At my LOCAL dev environment, the database password is 123456
-- If I am on my PRODUCTION dev environment, the database password is <THE REAL complex password here>
+- At PRODUCTION environment, the database password is <THE REAL complex password here>
-- If I am on PRODUCTION environment, no debugging info must be added on each request.
+- At PRODUCTION environment, no debugging info must be added on each request.

 ## LDL .env concept

-An env file/string can contain the fore mentioned comments, variables, empty lines *plus* certain compiler directives which allow us to do special actions / transforms on variables or lines or custom lines.
+An env file/string can contain the fore mentioned comments, variables, empty lines *plus* certain compiler directives which allow us to do special actions / transforms on variables / skip certain lines / detect duplicate variables.

 ## Parser and compilers

 This package contains a set of parsers and compilers, in this section we explain what each one of these do:

 ### Parsers